-The Board of Directors of Eurospan Holdings Berhad ("Eurospan") ("Board") is pleased to present the Sustainability Statement ("Statement") for the financial year ended 31 May 2022 ("FY2022").
+The Board of Directors of Eurospan Holdings Berhad ("Eurospan") ("Board") is pleased to present the Sustainability Statement ("Statement") for the financial year ended 31 May 2023 ("FY2023").
 This Statement has been prepared in accordance with the Sustainability Reporting Guide issued by Bursa Malaysia Securities Berhad ("Bursa Securities").

 This Statement covers Eurospan and its three wholly-owned subsidiaries located in Malaysia ("the Group").
-The Group's principal activities comprise of manufacturing and trading of furniture and wood-based products.
+The Group's principal activities comprise of manufacturing and trading of furniture and wood-based products and investment holding.